swc-nw/r-novice-gapminder/09-vectorisation.md

 > it worked.
 >

 > #### Challenge 2 {.challenge}
 >
-> Refresh your ggplot skills by plotting population in millions against year.
+> On a single graph, plot population, in
+> millions, against year, for all countries.
+Don't worry about
+>identifying which country is which.
 >

-Comparison operators also apply element-wise, as we saw in the subsetting lesson:
+> Repeat the exercise, graphing only for China, India, and
+>Indonesia.
+Again, don't worry about which is which.
+>

+Comparison operators, logical operators, and many function are also
+vectorized:

+**Comparison operators**

 ~~~{.r}